> Alice Oakleaf Hydrangea - trade gallon

 Attempts to give it a common name that reflects the appearance of the full congested bloom range from "Sheep’s Head Hydrangea" to Gene’s suggestion that it is a bit like the heap of mashed potatoes in the bowl your family serves at Thanksgiving before Uncle Ellis digs in and ruins the presentation (often before or even during grace).
 It is much more handsome than those names suggest as it is stunning as a mature shrub: large of stature, foliage that turns dark maroon in fall, and breathtaking white blooms in late spring.
 We got our stock plants from the Aldridge family in Alabama who introduced both ’Harmony’ and ’Snowflake’ many years ago.
 Harmony was shown to them by J C McDaniel, also a native of AL but then a professor of horticulture at the University of Illinois, Urbana.
 Everything we’ve read about professor McDaniel makes us think of all the generous nursery folks we’ve been lucky to know.
 There was a time when generosity with plants was more important than patent royalties, and good plants were to be shared.
 Were it still so.
 Deciduous, 6 to 8’, for sun or part shade, native and unique.
 Zones 6-9.

-> Munchkin Oakleaf - 3 quart
+> Munchkin Oakleaf - trade gallon

-A new oakleaf hydrangea bred by the National Arboretum and released in 2010.
+An oakleaf hydrangea bred by the National Arboretum and released in 2010.
 After 9 years in their shrub trial, Munchkin was 3 feet tall and 4.5 feet wide making it an oakleaf for even the smallest garden.
 It has a dense, compact habit with upright flowers in early summer that open white and slowly age to a medium pink (if grown in adequate sun).
-Gives Pee Wee and Sikes Dwarf a reason to be saving for retirement.
+Gives Pee Wee and Sikes Dwarf a strong reason to be saving for retirement.
 Zones 6 - 9.

 Alabama oakleafs.
 We are blessed.
 Let us plant.
 This is another discovery from the sand hills area of Alabama and one of the smallest of the native oakleaf hydrangeas that we know.
 Hydrangea quercifolia ’Pee Wee’ grows to about 4’ with a wider spread.
 The bloom is a cone of white flowers, the sepals periwinkle like.
 Tardily deciduous with deep red fall foliage if grown in enough sun.
 Early season, sun to bright shade.
 Zones 6-9.